astrolabsoftware/spark-fits/README.rst

   // Read as a DataFrame the first HDU of a table fits. val df = spark.readfits
     .option("datatype", "table")            // we support only table for the moment .option("HDU", 1)                       // First HDU
-    .option("printHDUHeader", true) // just print the HEADER on the screen .load("/path/to/myfits")        // load data as DataFrame
+    .option("printHDUHeader", false)        // to print the HEADER on the screen .load("src/test/resources/test.fits")   // load data as DataFrame

+  // To show the schema
+  df.printSchema

+  // To show the 20 top rows
+  df.show()

+Note that the schema is directly inferred from the HEADER of the hdu.
+In case the HEADER is not present or corrupted, you can also manually specify it (TBD).

 Using with Spark shell
 ================